TallNeckTribe/Announcement/README.md

 Each of our OG Minter will receive their exclusive airdrop USDC tokens in 72 hours.
 If your address is on the list, you don't need to do anything, we will transfer the USDC token to your wallet address directly.

 You could check the OG Minters Address List here -> [TNT Genesis Minters Airdrop List](https://github.com/TallNeckTribe/Announcement/blob/main/TNT-Genesis-First-Airdrop.csv)

+P.S.
+As reproted by @rogalda, this address 0x50577B6C03d36Fb12842Cb32217F39d80ff1cA14 has been compromised and here's his new address: 0xcEAEE92435368cae2D9dc9Cf1156D1341847017a.
+So we will airdrop the USDC tokens to his address.
+Keep safe, don't get rekt again, my frens.